Home Loan Tax Benefits_WC

 a.
 The taxpayer must be a first-time homebuyer.

 b.
-The value of the property purchased should not exceed Rs.
-50 lakhs.
+The value of the property purchased should not exceed Rs.50 Lakh.

 c.
-The home loan taken should not exceed Rs.
-35 lakhs.
+The Home Loan taken should not exceed Rs.35 Lakh.

-In summary, Section 24(b) is a more general provision that allows deductions on the interest paid on a Home Loan, while Section 80EE is a specific provision that provides additional deductions to first-time homebuyers meeting certain conditions.
+In summary, Section 22 is a more general provision that allows deductions on the interest paid on a Home Loan, while Section 130 is a specific provision that provides additional deductions to first-time homebuyers meeting certain conditions.

-The maximum income tax exemption on a Home Loan in India is the sum of the deductions that can be claimed under Section 24(b) and Section 80EEA, subject to the conditions mentioned above.
-Currently, the maximum housing loan tax exemption in India is Rs.
-3.5 lakh per annum.
+The maximum income tax exemption on a Home Loan in India is the sum of the deductions that can be claimed under Section 22 and Section 130, subject to the conditions mentioned above.
+Currently, the maximum housing loan tax exemption in India is Rs.3.5 Lakh per annum.

 Home Loan Tax Benefit_Related Articles_WC